There are now 3 possible online modes for units:

 - This unit bridges cognitive science and cognitive psychology on the one hand, and biology and neuroscience on the other.
 It is critical to understanding the link between the mind and brain.
 Cognitive neuroscience investigates all mental functions that are linked to neural processes and ranges from experiments performed in the laboratory to computer simulations, and can involve humans and animals.
 The unit consists of an integrated series of lectures, laboratories, reading and assessment and aims to provide a sound understanding of fundamental concepts and contemporary issues in cognitive neuroscience.
 It introduces the field and techniques of cognitive neuroscience and covers key concepts in vision, attention, action, memory, audition, language, emotion, development and executive functions.

 - Students are able to (1) explain the importance of the scientific method in advancing psychological knowledge; (2) describe the neural bases of selected psychological processes; (3) identify the effect of brain damage on psychological processes and how to measure that effect; (4) critically evaluate cognitive neuroscience research; (5) describe and use research tools for studying brain function relevant to psychology; and (6) present written and oral summaries of the state of knowledge of an area of cognitive neuroscience.

-- Indicative assessments in this unit are as follows: (1) assignments; (2) in-class assessment; and (3) test.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) in-class assessment; and (3) tests.
 Further information is available in the unit outline.